-As I’ve argued, active transformation of alienated conditions in the current cycle is multidirectional.
-Its forms are not determined by the relations of production—not as the accumulation of value nor as reactive forces against proletarian organization, as sometimes conceived.
-Rather, these moments condition the development of digital-technological forms, just as an active and radical proletarian body invested with technical competency may recodify alienating technology.
+As the cycles of struggle concept suggests, the active transformation of alienated conditions in the current cycle is multidirectional.
+Its forms are not determined by an ossified productive relation—not as the accumulation of value nor as reactive forces against proletarian organization, as sometimes conceived.
+Rather, the development of digital technology is an active relationship with reference to the radical proletarian body invested with technical competency.
 Key in this, however, is a general recognition of the role critical, dialectical conceptions of technology can play in identifying contradictions in contemporary capitalism and points for technological recodification.
 This is especially so, if we are to heed Dyer-Witheford’s suggestion (1999, 215 – 216), drawn from Feenberg (1991; see also 1999, 222 – 225) and others, to create new criteria for lines of technological development.

 Conclusion

 Contemporary theories of alienation within Marxian IS are marked by polarization.
 This is especially so with theories of Marx’s second moment of alienation—estrangement in the process of producing.
-Fuchs and Sevignani argue that capitalist digital media provides almost none of liberating potential ascribed by its proponents, as its functioning still rests upon a capitalist base.
+Fuchs and Sevignani argue that capitalist digital media provides almost none of liberating potential identified by its proponents, as its functioning still rests upon a capitalist base.
 Instead, the alienation of digital labour is similar to the foundational estrangement of capitalism—the separation workers from control over their labour-power—as the pair recall Marx’s dialectical criticism of factory labour from volume one of Capital.
 In doing so, Fuchs and Sevignani fail to address the knowledge of users as a basis for disalienating technological change.
 User activity is instead mystified, gaining only the appearance of genuine cooperation, when in fact the ever expanding connections provide only value for site owners.
-For Andrejevic the foundational estrangement of the online economy—estrangement from that which we produce—allows space for capitalist technological codification to deform future activities on the internet.
+For Andrejevic, the foundational estrangement of the online economy—estrangement from that which we produce—allows space for technological codification by capital to deform future activities on the internet.
 The integration of “possible futures into present behaviour” (Andrejevic 2011, 281), is a corruption of user control, and an example of ideology materialized in the technological mediation of class relations.

 Dyer-Witheford, and Hardt and Negri find commonality here with Andrejevic’s analysis of alienated activity.
 The estrangement of control, identified by each, conforms to Marx’s discovery of alienation.
 However, Hardt and Negri’s failure to identify alienated technical codes in the capitalist form of digital technology presents a significant discontinuity with Marx.
 This is fully realized in Hardt and Negri’s hybridized figure, whose creative power for technological change meets no equivalent estrangement by capital.
-Although Dyer-Witheford affirms hybridity, his critical conception requires reflexivity in human-technological combinations.
+Although Dyer-Witheford retains hybridity, his critical conception requires reflexivity in human-technological combinations.
 This may be a case of affirming the subject-object dichotomy, while ultimately attempting to dissolve it with the cyborg, but the slippage smuggles-in the critical conceptions of technology necessary for anti-capitalist and non-capitalist recodification—for disalienating technical practices.

+I developed the cycles of alienation approach to highlight activities that inform technological change.
+In this conception, technology emerges from social and economic struggles.
+The technological outcome is, however, by no means clear.
+In technology, counter-hegemonic groups discover a plurality of opportunities, while capital finds the ability to extract surplus value or extend command or control over proletarians.
+Going forward, the concept may be applied to discover what Feenberg calls the technical code of particular artifacts.
+If the paper at hand is an attempt at recovering Marx’s alienation in the context of political struggle over digital technology, with any luck the concept has wider applicability to concrete circumstances.

 Works Cited